-Medical technicians who pursue further training and certification can specialize in fields such as analysis of skin samples for cancer or vascular ultrasound.
-Specialization is one way to increase marketability in the work force as well as the rate of compensation.
+Medical technicians who pursue further training and certification can specialize in fields like the analysis of skin samples for cancer and performing vascular ultrasound.
+This type of specialization is one way to increase marketability in the work force as well as the rate of compensation.
 Certification and educational requirements vary based on the field of specialization.

 Some medical technicians go on to become medical technologists by completing a four-year undergraduate program in medical technology or a related field.
-They may also decide to pursue higher degrees in the sciences such as a master’s or doctoral degree.
-Others might even go on to medical school.
-Having work experience in medical laboratories or patient care is a good steppingstone toward advanced careers in the healthcare field.
+Others may also decide to pursue higher degrees in the sciences, such as a master’s or doctoral degree, or may even enroll in medical school.
+Having work experience in medical laboratories or patient care is a good stepping-stone towards an advanced career in healthcare.

 If you would like to gain the necessary education to become a medical technician, we highly recommend that you check out our free School Finder Tool located HERE.

 Interactive Map of Salary and Job Growth Projections